Shannan Gilbert was not a Gilgo Beach serial killer victim

 No, not exactly.

-In her autopsy report, the Suffolk County Medical Examiner noted that there was no evidence of trauma.
+The Suffolk County Medical Examiner noted that there was no evidence of trauma.

 However, Gilbert’s family and her attorney refused to accept these findings.

-Consequently, they hired “famous” forensic pathologist Michael Baden to conduct an independent autopsy.
+Consequently, they hired famous forensic pathologist Michael Baden to conduct an independent autopsy.

 michael baden